HDI Quality and Acceptability Requirements

 FIGURE 6.
 Typical HDI Qualification/Reliability test vehicle.

-These test are carried after the coupons are passed through a SMT convection reflow assembly oven for a minimum of 6 times using one of two different reflow profiles (230OC or 260OC) without any measured high resistances or opens detected.
+These tests are carried out after the coupons are passed through an SMT convection reflow assembly oven for a minimum of 6 times using one of two different reflow profiles (230OC or 260OC) without any measured high resistances or open detected.

 Screenshot of HDI test vehicle